wilsonte-umich/mdi-suite-template/shiny/shared/session/modules/appSteps/README.md

 nav_order: 1
 ---

+{% include table-of-contents.md %}

-## App Step Modules
+## Overview

 **appSteps** share the properties of all MDI/Shiny modules but have a specific purpose of defining one sequential app step listed on the dashboard sidebar.

-In addition to descriptions below, please see the standard appStep modules for working examples.
+See the framework appStep modules for working examples.

 ## appStep UI function